GetSimpl/simpl-android-maven-repo/README.md

    - Fixed the scaling issue related with Simpl logo on SimplButton
    - Fixed the scrolling issue on the account activation page
 2. Added ripple effect on SimplButton (for LOLLIPIP+ devices)i
-3. simpl_separatorColor is now deprecated. simpl_buttonShadowColor be used as separator color from 1.0.5.
+3. simpl_separatorColor is now deprecated. simpl_buttonShadowColor will be used as separator color from 1.0.5.

 ## Version 1.0.4 Release Notes
 1. Removed Crittercism and shifted error logging on Airbrake